Cleveland Clinic Lerner Research Institute Logo

 Overview

-A long term goal of my laboratory is to understand mechanisms through which inflammation contributes to diseases like atherosclerosis and asthma.
+A long term goal of my laboratory is to understand mechanisms through which inflammation contributes to diseases like atherosclerosis and chronic kidney disease.
 Several major research programs are currently under investigation.
-One research program focuses on the role of myeloperoxidase, a leukocyte heme protein, in promoting oxidant stress in vivo, and its participation in cardiovascular diseases.
-A second area focuses on HDL structure and function.
-A final area of research interest focuses on the role of intestinal microbiota in cardiometabolic disease.
+One research program focuses on the role of the gut microbiome in cardiovascular, kidney and metabolic diseases.
+A second area focuses on development of novel therapeutic approaches to the treatment of residual cardiovascular disease risks, kidney and metabolic disorders.

 Experimental Data